DISN: Deep Implicit Surface Network for High-quality Single-view 3D Reconstruction: Abstract

 \section{Abstract}

-\blfootnote{* indicates equal contributions.} Reconstructing 3D shapes from single-view images has been a long-standing research problem and has attracted a lot of attention.
-In this paper, we present \emph{DISN}, a Deep Implicit Surface Network that generates a high-quality 3D shape given an input image by predicting the underlying signed distance field.
-In addition to utilizing global image features, DISN also predicts the local image patch each 3D point sample projects onto and extracts local features from the patch.
-Combining global and local features significantly improves the accuracy of the predicted signed distance field.
+\blfootnote{* indicates equal contributions.} Reconstructing 3D shapes from single-view images has been a long-standing research problem.
+In this paper, we present \emph{DISN}, a Deep Implicit Surface Network which can generate a high-quality detail-rich 3D mesh from a 2D image by predicting the underlying signed distance fields.
+In addition to utilizing global image features, DISN predicts the projected location for each 3D point on the 2D image and extracts local features from the image feature maps.
+Combining global and local features significantly improves the accuracy of the signed distance field prediction, especially for the detail-rich areas.
 To the best of our knowledge, DISN is the first method that constantly captures details such as holes and thin structures present in 3D shapes from single-view images.
-DISN achieves state-of-the-art single-view reconstruction performance on a variety of shape categories reconstructed from both synthetic and real images.
-Code is available at \url{github.com/laughtervv/DISN}.
+DISN achieves the state-of-the-art single-view reconstruction performance on a variety of shape categories reconstructed from both synthetic and real images.
+Code is available at \url{https://github.com/Xharlie/DISN}.
+The supplementary can be found at \url{https://xharlie.github.io/images/neurips_2019_supp.pdf}.